BBMRI-ERIC/negotiator/README.md

 ## Integration

-The diagram below shows an oversimplified version of where does the Negotiator fit in, in relation to other
+The diagram below shows an oversimplified version of how does an AMS such as the Negotiator fit into the IT Ecosystem of the European Research Infrastructure for Biobanking, in relation to its other IT services.
-BBMRI-ERIC IT services.
 ![BBMRI-ERIC ecosystem](docs/bbmri-it.png)

 ## License